 For serving, I keep about a half cup of cheese sauce to drizzle on the top of the lasagna right before I am ready to serve it.
 Also, I make Skinny Pico de Gallo as a garnish as well.

 While the Mexican lasagna cooks for 30 minutes covered in the oven, I make the Skinny Pico de Gallo.

 When the Mexican lasagna is ready, remove the aluminum foil, and cook uncovered for another 10 minutes.
-Then, remove from the oven and cover it again.
+Then, please remove it from the oven and cover it again.
 Let it set up for at least 10 minutes before cutting.

-Another cooking tip to help is that the longer you let a lasagna or a Vegan Meatloaf, set up, the better it cuts and the easier it is to serve.
+Another cooking tip to help is that the longer you let a lasagna or a Vegan Meatloaf set up, the better it cuts, and the easier it is to serve.

-Some times, I even cook the Vegetarian Mexican lasagna a day ahead, and then reheat it, which is another option.
+Sometimes, I even cook the Vegetarian Mexican lasagna a day ahead and then reheat it, which is another option.

 HOW TO SERVING THE MEXICAN LASAGNA RECIPE